Skip to Main Content

 Example: amine functionalization by photoredox catalysis

 A good "building blocks" search requires planning, modification, and repetition.
-Use a whiteboard, notebook, worksheet (.xlsx file), etc. as you design your search strategy.
+Use a whiteboard, notebook, worksheet, etc. as you design your search strategy.

 1. Use OR to combine terms within each concept